 How Child Custody and Parenting Agreements Work

-A well-written parenting agreement is a roadmap of how you will raise and support your child together while living in separate homes and will help you avoid costly, stressful and time-consuming litigation.
+A well-written parenting agreement can serve as a roadmap showing how you will raise and support your child together while living in separate homes.
+Moreover, a thoughtful parenting plan could help you avoid costly, stressful and time-consuming litigation.

 At Vacca Family Law Group, we are ready to help you find the right answer for your family.
-Contact us today.
+Contact us today to get started.